imonlinux/linux-voice-assistant/README.md

 ### What's working:
 - This fork is from https://github.com/OHF-Voice/linux-voice-assistant Release v1.0.0 which introduces the ablity to use both MicroWakeWord and OpenWakeWord detections models.
 - Updated to support LED Events including GPIO based LED controls.
-Defaults to the ReSpeaker 2Mic Hat SPI leds, but you can use the Grove port GPIO12/13 by adding run config statements.
+Defaults to the ReSpeaker 2Mic Hat SPI leds, but you can use the Grove port GPIO12/13 by updating the config.json file.
 - Updated to support running either APA102 or WS2812B LEDs from the SPI interface using a Micro Connectors 40-pin GPIO 1 to 2 Expansion Board.
 See the tutorial for instructions.
 - Now supports **ALSA, PulseAudio and PipeWire** playback backends using the updated `linux_voice_assistant/mpv_player.py`.
 - LVA will detect PipeWire, PulseAudio, and Alse audio backends and automatically use them in this order.
-You can override the by using the run configurations.
+You can override the by using the config.json file.
 - You can choose between all MWW and OWW wake word within HA after the VLA is registered.
 Choosen wake words are saved to preferences.json in the linux-voice-assistant folder.
 - The volume control is now persistant between connections and reboots.
 The volume setting gets stored in prefernces.json and loaded when LVA starts.